 The water level in a river may also rise or lower more rapidly than an open waterway–exposing trees, rocks, sunken islands and other hazards.
 Always watch for these types of hazards and the navigation aids that may indicate their position.

-When approaching a blind turn or a narrow channel, always keep as far to the starboard (right) side of waterway as is safe.
+When boating in rivers, and approaching a blind turn or a narrow channel, always keep as far to the starboard (right) side of waterway as is safe.
 Power-driven craft and sailboats less than 20 m in length must give way to less manoeuvrable crafts while navigating on a river.

 If two vessels approach each other in a narrow channel where tide, river flow, or underwater features create dangerous currents, then the vessel going downstream is automatically afforded the right-of-way.

 Canals are man-made waterways.
 A canal is typically narrower than a channel, and differs from a river as the depth of the water can be controlled.

 You should always keep to the starboard (right) side of a channel, particularly when approaching oncoming traffic or entering a blind turn.
 Power-driven craft and sailboats less than 20 m in length must give way to less manoeuvrable crafts operating in a canal or shipping lane.
 Keep in mind that large vessels, such as commercial ships, are often restricted in their ability to manoeuvre in narrow channels and pleasure craft operators should steer well clear.

 There are a number of activities that are prohibited while in a canal:

 - No excessive noise between 11 pm and 6 am

 - No mooring a vessel to a navigation aid

 - No fishing within 10 m of a lock or from a bridge that passes over a navigation channel